IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Silvanus_P._Thompson" target="_blank">Silvanus P. Thompson</a>

->“The black holes of nature are **the most perfect macroscopic objects there are in the universe**: the only elements in their construction are our concepts of space and time.
-And since the general theory of Relativity provides only a single unique family of solutions for their descriptions, they are the simplest objects as well.”<sup id="a3"><a href="#f3">3</a></sup>

-― <a href="https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar" target="_blank">Subrahmanyan Chandrasekhar</a>

 >“I cannot understand why we idle discussing **religion**.
 If we are honest—and scientists have to be—we must admit that religion is a **jumble of false assertions**, with no basis in reality.
 The very idea of God is a product of the human imagination.
 It is quite understandable why **primitive people**, who were so much more exposed to the overpowering forces of nature than we are today, should have personified these forces in fear and trembling.
 >
 >But nowadays, when we understand so many natural processes, we have no need for such solutions.
 I can't for the life of me see how the **postulate** of an **Almighty God** helps us in any way.
 What I do see is that this assumption leads to such unproductive questions as why God allows so much misery and injustice, the exploitation of the poor by the rich and all the other horrors He might have prevented.
 If religion is still being taught, it is by no means because its ideas still convince us, but simply because some of us want to keep the lower classes quiet.
 Quiet people are much easier to govern than clamorous and dissatisfied ones.
 They are also much easier to exploit.
 >
 >**Religion** is a kind of **opium** that allows a **nation to lull itself into wishful dreams** and so forget the injustices that are being perpetrated against the people.
 Hence the close alliance between those two great political forces, the State and the Church.
 Both need the illusion that a kindly God rewards—in heaven if not on earth—all those who have not risen up against injustice, who have done their duty quietly and uncomplainingly.
-That is precisely why the honest assertion that God is a mere product of the human imagination is branded as the worst of **all mortal sins**.”<sup id="a4"><a href="#f4">4</a></sup>
+That is precisely why the honest assertion that God is a mere product of the human imagination is branded as the worst of **all mortal sins**.”[^Dirac]

 >“It seems clear that the present quantum mechanics is not in its final form.
 Some further changes will be needed, just about as drastic as the changes made in passing from Bohr's orbit theory to quantum mechanics.
 Some day a new quantum mechanics, a relativistic one, will be discovered, in which we will not have these infinities occurring at all.
 It might very well be that the new quantum mechanics will have determinism in the way that Einstein wanted.”